-- a.
-Microsoft Excel software on a PC and our Laboratory Information Systems (L.I.S.) are used to manage the data.
+- A. Microsoft Excel software on a PC and our Laboratory Information Systems (L.I.S.) are used to manage the data.
 The test is analyzed on a Beckman Synchron LX20.
-When all ordered tests are completed for each sample, the results are printed out by Beckman Synchron LX20 instrument. - The LX20 is interfaced to the Laboratory Information Systems (L.I.S.) with a bi-directional interface.
+When all ordered tests are completed for each sample, the results are printed out by Beckman Synchron LX20 instrument. - The LX20 is interfaced to the L.I.S. with a bi-directional interface.
 After results have printed at the LX20 printer, the results will go to the L.I.S.
-Host Interface Workstation to be collated and then certified by qualified analyst. - b.
-A statistical evaluation of the runs is accomplished with Microsoft Excel software on a PC.
-An Adhoc report of the completed runs data is saved to a floppy disk in a comma delimited format (csv) text file.
+Host Interface Workstation to be collated and then certified by qualified analyst. - B. A statistical evaluation of the runs is accomplished with Microsoft Excel software on a PC.
+An ad hoc report of the completed runs data is saved to a floppy disk in a comma delimited format (CSV) text file.
 The file is opened and copied to an Excel spreadsheet for evaluation.
-The Excel spreadsheet results file data are copied to the shipment file and saved as a comma delimited file (csv) and e-mailed to Westat within 21 days of sample receipt. - c.
-The Excel files containing all raw data and results are backed up once a week using a CD writer or Zip drive for storage.
-Files stored on the L.I.S. network are automatically backed up nightly to tape. - d.
-Documentation for data system maintenance is contained in printed copies of data records, as well as in "system log" files on the local hard drives used for the archival of data.
+The Excel spreadsheet results file data are copied to the shipment file and saved as a CSV and e-mailed to Westat within 21 days of sample receipt. - C. The Excel files containing all raw data and results are backed up once a week using a CD writer or Zip drive for storage.
+Files stored on the L.I.S. network are automatically backed up nightly to tape. - D. Documentation for data system maintenance is contained in printed copies of data records, as well as in "system log" files on the local hard drives used for the archival of data.

+4. SPECIMEN COLLECTION, STORAGE, AND HANDLING PROCEDURES; CRITERIA FOR SPECIMEN REJECTION

+A. Interferences:

-- 4. SPECIMEN COLLECTION, STORAGE, AND HANDLING PROCEDURES; CRITERIA FOR SPECIMEN REJECTION - a.
-Interferences: - 1) No interference from <2+ hemolysis, <2+ lipemia, or <30 mg/dL bilirubin. - b.
-Separated serum or plasma should not remain at +15°C to +30°C longer than 8 hours.
-If assays are not completed within 8 hours, serum or plasma should be stored at +2°C to +8°C. If assays are not completed within 48 hours, or the separated sample is to be stored beyond 48 hours, samples should be frozen at -15°C to -20°C. Frozen samples should be thawed only once.
-Analyte deterioration may occur in samples that are repeatedly frozen and thawed. - c.
-Fasting is not required. - d.
-A minimum of 0.6 mL serum is needed for the Multi-Analyte Panel. - e.
-Sample volume for individual test is 12 μl added to 300 μl reagent. - f.
-Sample is run singly as part of Multi-analyte Biochemistry Panel. - 5.
-PROCEDURES FOR MICROSCOPIC EXAMINATIONS; CRITERIA FOR REJECTION OF INADEQUATELY PREPARED SLIDES
+(1) No interference from <2+ hemolysis, <2+ lipemia, or <30 mg/dL bilirubin.

+- B. Separated serum or plasma should not remain at +15 to +30°C longer than 8 hours.
+If assays are not completed within 8 hours, serum or plasma should be stored at +2 to +8°C. If assays are not completed within 48 hours, or the separated sample is to be stored beyond 48 hours, samples should be frozen at -15°C to -20°C. Frozen samples should be thawed only once.
+Analyte deterioration may occur in samples that are repeatedly frozen and thawed. - C. Fasting is not required. - D. A minimum of 0.6 mL serum is needed for the Multi-Analyte Panel. - E. Sample volume for individual test is 12 μl added to 300 μl of reagent. - F. Sample is run singly as part of Multi-analyte Biochemistry Panel. - PROCEDURES FOR MICROSCOPIC EXAMINATIONS; CRITERIA FOR REJECTION OF INADEQUATELY PREPARED SLIDES